 The Epilepsy Foundation of America asked their community this question in a 2016 survey about their experience living with epilepsy.
 The most common answer was the unpredictability of seizures.

 As a result of that survey, the Foundation put forward a fund of US$3m to create a solution to the unpredictability of seizures.
 The grant was awarded to Seer, Mayo Clinic, and King’s College London, to collaborate and develop a way to predict the likelihood of a person having a seizure.
 Our collective research efforts have led to the development of the world’s first non-invasive seizure risk forecasting technology in the Seer app.

 In 2020, Seer was awarded an additional AU$1m by the Australian Government to support further development of the promising technology.

 Living with uncertainty every day is exhausting.
-For some people, a seizure forecaster means getting back times when they feel more relaxed, for other people it helps them feel prepared to face upcoming seizures.
+For some people, a seizure forecaster means getting back times when they feel less anxious, for other people it helps them feel prepared to face upcoming seizures.